Calvin-Data-Science/cs375-376-public/content/schedule.md

 Consider the case of asking an LLM to fix up a paragraph that you wrote.
 It needs to basically copy what you gave as input, but with some edits / changes at some places.
 Self-attention lets the network basically keep a running pointer to where you are in the input, grab what you said next, and repeat that or something similar in the output.
 A recurrent network (like LSTM), in contrast, would somehow have to encode your entire input into a single vector, and then decode that into the output, which is really challenging to learn to do reliably.

+> How else to improve transformers, besides more training and more heads / layers / dimensions?

+There's so many little tweaks that people do (read the tech report of any new model release).
+Common things people play with are how to encode position (RoPE is big now), playing with how keys/queries/values mix and match (Grouped Query Attention etc.), and the data, loss functions, etc. (e.g., reinforcement learning from various kinds of rewards).

 {{% /details %}}
 {{% /calendar-week-header %}}
 {{% calendar-day dow="Monday" date="2025-03-31" %}}